ooni/minivpn/README.md

 Big thanks to people that wrote other implementations, that made easier for me to understand the protocol.
 This project started as a learning exercise adapting `ppyopenvpn` to Go, and wouldn't have been possible without it.

+And to Jason Donenfeld for making gVisor more palatable :)